jasp-stats/jasp-desktop/Docs/development/jasp-qml-guide.md

 ### Grouping
 In order to add more structure to the input panel you can group components together.
-This grouping can occur on different levels, ranging from just a few input options to an entire section of the options panel.
+There are 2 levels of grouping: Section and Group.
+A Section can hide a group of components under a button.
+A Group is a smaller logical unit.

 #### Group
 Properties